joscelyn56/joscelyn56/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Kusnap, DevOps Automation Tooling
-- 🌱 I’m currently learning Ruby, DevOps Automation Tooling
+- 🌱 I’m currently learning DevOps Automation Tooling
 - 👯 I’m looking to collaborate on Golang and Ruby projects
 - 💬 Ask me about Startups
 - 📫 How to reach me: [twitter](https://twitter.com/joscelyn56)